Suggestions for Instructors: Posting material to D2L

 If most of your information has been drafted in Word and you would like to paste it into D2L rather than retyping, then we would suggest using the “Paste as plain text” option, which will clear the formatting and remove unnecessary html tags.
-There are many ways to do this.
-Here are two methods:
+There are many ways to do this, but the most commonly useful is to use keyboard shortcuts on either Windows or Mac:

 - Windows PC: Ctrl + Shift + V